JelleKUL/generationtools/docs/Image-Diffusion.md

 $$ x_t = \sqrt{1-β_t}*x_{t-1} + \sqrt{β_t} * ϵ $$

-where $ϵ$ is a integer between 0 and the number of steps ([The Annotated Diffusion Model]). we can easily sample a random step because gaussian noice is additive.
+where $ϵ$ is a integer between 0 and the number of steps ([The Annotated Diffusion Model]). we can easily sample a random step because gaussian noise is additive.

 ### Generating Random Images

 - we train a network to predict the noise added to an image
 - Then perform an inverse step to remove the noise from that image
-- We itteratively add a bit of random gaussian noise to an image, because it is gaussian it can be easily combined, so we can easily get the n'th image directly instead of generating all the ones before as well.
+- We iteratively add a bit of random gaussian noise to an image, because it is gaussian it can be easily combined, so we can easily get the n'th image directly instead of generating all the ones before as well.
 - The generation is performed by starting with a random noise image, letting the network predict the final image and then adding a little bit less noise back to that image (one step less).
-This process is repeated intil we arrive at the final step.
+This process is repeated until we arrive at the final step.

 ### Conditioned Image generation

 - We embed the prompt, transformer style, by tokenizing it and adding it to the loss function

-### Clip embedding
+#### Clip embedding

 [CLIP](https://github.com/openai/CLIP)